Frequently Asked Questions

 Everything you need to know about PWTray.

-PWTray is a desktop app that opens with a global shortcut, searches your Bitwarden vault, and copies username, password, or 2FA code in any app.
+PWTray is a desktop app that opens with a global shortcut you can customize, searches your Bitwarden vault, and copies username, password, or 2FA code in any app.

 No. PWTray is not a vault.
 It reads from your existing Bitwarden account and does not store your credentials.